 Reasons behind USB Drive showing empty but is full or vice-versa:

-Any of these factors, either individually or in combination with other reasons, can lead to certain problems in your USB Drive that results in USB Drive showing empty while still being full.
+Any of these factors, either individually or in combination with other reasons, can lead to certain problems in your USB Drive that results in the USB Drive showing empty while still being full.

-Now as you know the reasons behind such behavior of your USB Drive, you can now look for the ways to fix it.
+Now as you know the reasons behind such behavior of your USB Drive, you can now look for ways to fix it.
 Depending on the reason for the error, you can use various ways to fix the Drive.
 Below are some of the ways that you can use to fix your USB Drive that shows empty but it's full.